 A Journey into the Weird West

 My father wasn’t a happy man; if anything, he was a miserable bastard.
 Few things brought a smile to his face: a pint or two of stout, a horse race or a cowboy film were about his only pleasures in life.
-On a Saturday afternoon, he come home from the pub, the aforementioned beers consumed, watch the horse racing, and then he’d settle in for one of the mainstream cowboy TV programmes: Bonanza, High Chaparral, The Virginian, Branded, The Rifleman and Gunsmoke were amongst his favourites.
-Once the racing was over, he’d strong-arm me onto his knee and we’d sit though whatever was on that Saturday.
+On a Saturday afternoon, he come home from the pub, the aforementioned beers consumed, watch the horse racing, and then he’d settle in for one of the mainstream cowboy TV shows: Bonanza, High Chaparral, The Virginian, Branded, The Rifleman and Gunsmoke were amongst his favourites.
+Often we’d get a film thrown in for good measure.
+Once the racing was over, he’d strong-arm me onto his knee and we’d sit though whatever Westerns were on the idiot box.

-On a Sunday he’d head back to the pub, returning for dinner, and afterwards it would be whatever Western film was on one of the three channels we had in those days.
-Although there were some very good Westerns made in the 1960s and early 1970s, the BBC and ITV didn’t show them.
-Instead of gritty violence, revenge and badly behaved self-serving individuals, we were served up the bland, sanitised, moralistic garbage which the powers-that-be thought we needed … unless the victims were Indians, of course.
+Although there were some very good Westerns made in the 1960s and early 1970s, the BBC and ITV – the sole broadcasters in the UK at the time – didn’t show them.
+Instead of gritty violence, revenge and badly behaved self-serving individuals, we were dished up the bland, sanitised, moralistic garbage which the powers-that-be thought we needed … unless the victims were Indians, of course.
 They didn’t count.
-They could be butchered, raped and tortured, as long as the heroes and their wives and children were in the chapel on Sunday, thanking the Lord for saving them from the savages.
+They could be butchered, raped and tortured, as long as the heroes and their families were in the chapel on Sunday, thanking the Lord for saving them from the savages.

 As a teenager, I enjoyed discovering the world of Spaghetti Westerns, but once I’d seen most of them my interest in the genre waned.
 I became distracted by a whole host of other literature, films and art that I also didn’t know existed.

-Now, most people would have investigated the genre, sought out a few classic examples, purchased them and immersed themselves in the world of the strange Western.
+Most people – normal people – would have investigated the genre, buying a few classic examples and immersing themselves in the world of the strange Western.
 At the time I was editing Hairball and planning a new novel, The Butcher’s Other Daughter.
-I tend to slow down my reading when editing or planning, because I don’t want other things to influence my thinking, so I made a note to revisit Weird West when the time was right.
+I tend to slow down my reading when editing or planning, because I don’t want other things to influence my thinking.
+Instead I made a mental note to revisit Weird West and all it entailed at a later time.

-Since then I’ve plotted out a novel, which should follow The Butcher’s Other Daughter, which I’m hoping to have finished by mid-summer.
-I’ve also scratched up a few short stories, just to try and a get a flavour of … well, I didn’t know what, because I still hadn’t read any examples at that point.
-I discovered two things: I liked writing the stories, and I felt they were typical of my style.
+I ended up plotting out a novel, which should follow The Butcher’s Other Daughter.
+I also scribbled a few short stories, just to try and a get a flavour of … well, I didn’t know what I was trying to get a flavour of, because I still hadn’t read any examples.
+I did discover two things: I liked writing Western stories, and they seemed to willingly bend to my style.

-A look at the few publications handling Weird West gives something of a clue.
-Submission guidelines tend to stress (and at times over-stress) the point that stories should be Western-based, with a crossover into another genre.
-At times, they will list the genres that constitute Weird West.
-This isn’t the crossovers they are happy to consider, but what makes a story Weird West.
+A look at submission guidelines for the few publications handling Weird West gives something of a clue.
+Guidelines tend to stress (and at times over-stress) that stories must be Western-based, with a crossover into another genre.
+If submissions don’t meet that brief, then the story isn’t Weird West.

-I will still write the novel I have planned, because I’ll enjoy doing it, and hopefully someone will enjoy reading it.
-However, I think I’ll distance it from the Weird West tag, unless any of you can point me towards some examples which will change my mind?
+Thus far, my journey into the Weird West has left me feeling like I’m riding through an artificial canyon of cliches.
+I will still write the novel, because I’ll enjoy doing it, and hopefully someone will enjoy reading it.
+However, I think I’ll distance it from the Weird West tag.

 In the meantime, you can read one of my Western stories, a flash fiction piece, at Close to the Bone.